insure logo

 Does adding a driver to your car insurance policy mean they are insured?

 Yes — when you add a driver to your policy, they have the same level of coverage that you have opted for as the main policyholder.
-This can provide peace of mind knowing that anyone driving your car should have the same protections as you do.
+This ensures peace of mind, knowing that the same protections will cover anyone driving your car as you.

 However, it’s important to note that this can vary from state to state.
 In some instances, an insurer may require everyone to be included in a car insurance policy even if they have their own policy.
 To ensure you’re meeting your insurer and state’s regulations, it may be a good idea to chat with your car insurance company about how to proceed with your household members and your policy.